-While the Fund promotes environmental or social characteristics within the meaning of Article 8 of the SFDR, it does not currently commit to investing in any "sustainable investments" within the meaning of the SFDR.
+While the Fund promotes environmental or social characteristics within the meaning of Article 8 of the SFDR, the Fund does not have as a commitment to make sustainable investments as defined in Article 2(17) of the SFDR.
 It should be noted that the investments underlying this Fund do not take into account the EU criteria for environmentally sustainable economic activities within the meaning of the Taxonomy Regulation and, as such, the Fund's portfolio alignment with such Taxonomy Regulation is not calculated.
 It follows that the Fund does not currently commit to investing more than 0% of its assets in investments aligned with Regulation (EU) 2020/852 (the "Taxonomy Regulation").